Xeverous/the_website/website/pages/cpp/tutorials/beginner/03_control_flow/03_switch.rst

 Said differently, a :cch:`switch` statement has no branches but a point where execution starts.

-    Why cases have to have constant expressions?
+    Why case values have to be constant expressions?

 Unlike if-else, :cch:`switch` (at least when it was introduced in C) was not only supposed to be a shorter version of if-else but also feature a specific optimization: jump table.
 The goal was to have only one condition which result affects a jump instruction, which then computes new memory address based on a table build up from constant expressions.

 Today, compilers also perform this optimization on if-else blocks if possible.

+    What does it mean that the expression inside :cch:`switch` is evaluated once?

+It means that any code there will be run once.
+For example, :cch:`switch(func())` will call the function only once, no matter how many cases are present.
+This is contrary to loops, where a condition is evaluated once per iteration.

 Breaks
 ######

 :cch:`break` is where the execution stops.
+In other words, it disables fallthrough.

 ..
 TOCOLOR